 One of Ubuntu's strongest features is the level of support it benefits from.
 The vast user base means there's a raft of technical documentation available, and its generous community has answered just about every question you might have.

-For greater control and management, small businesses can buy a subscription to the Ubuntu Advantage program, which starts at $75 (£57, AU$106) per year for virtual servers and $225 (£173, AU$318) for physical nodes.
+For greater control and management, small businesses can buy a subscription to the Ubuntu Advantage program.
 All plans give you an additional five years of support (for a total of 10 years) as well as additional features such as kernel live patching, the Landscape on-prem systems management tool, and more.